 Since empty space has nothing in it, what in the universe will aliens do?
 Won't it be crushingly boring?
 Not at all.
 Intelligent aliens could construct virtual realities and knowledge centers.
-In fact I would expect they would spend more time in virtual space than in universal space because there are more opportunities for discovery and exploration there.
+In fact I would expect they would spend some time in virtual space because there are opportunities for creative arts, discovery and exploration there.
 The material universe contains limits such as quantum Planck scales, light-speed limits and the constraints of universal constants.
 Living in a mathematical virtual reality has an infinite number of possibilities (see Cantor infinities).
 Moreover, they will no doubt be designing new sentient circuits where they will be able to improve aesthetically pleasing sensations as well as creating entirely new sensations.
-Art and beauty will not die in this kind environment.
+Art and beauty need not die in this kind of environment.

 Note that humans have only begun to explore virtual reality.
 The first commercial virtual headsets will be arriving the year this article was written, and some companies expect it to soon dominate the entertainment market.
 Already we have laser-scanned mapped territories such as auto-racing circuits used in racing simulators.
-A million year old alien civilization should have the ability to send robots to laser-scan entire planet surfaces with resolutions greater than human vision and construct virtual worlds to live on them if they wanted to (much safer than living on real planets).
 They could also relive their recorded past, or invent new geometries, explore Banach spaces, or create new dimensions in Hilbert spaces.
 The possibilities are endless.
-No, they won't be bored.
+There's no reason why they should become bored.

-No doubt aliens would be interested in discovering new intelligent life, but I would think they'd be more interested in looking for other alien space species like themselves rather than terrestrial creatures like us.
-Such alien species would understand science (a requirement for living in space) so some of their scientists will probably want to understand the evolutionary history of terrestrial species throughout the universe.
-However, there will probably not be very many aliens devoted to this kind of research for similar reasons as human biologists studying a specie on earth.
-For example, there are over 7 billion humans on earth but only a handful of biologists have interests in finding, say, a new beetle specie.
-There are around 350,000 beetle species and you don't need to find every beetle colony to understand the behavior of beetles.
-Likewise, there are probably numerous planetary intelligent species throughout a galaxy but to trying to find everyone would not necessarily add to understanding specie origins.
+As long as aliens possess curiosity, they would, no doubt, be interested in discovering new intelligent life, but I would think they'd be more interested in looking for other alien space species like themselves rather than terrestrial creatures like us.
+Such alien species would understand science (a requirement for living in space) and they probably thoroughly understand how biological evolution works.
+Even if some of their scientists want to search for terrestrial life, there will probably not be very many alien scientists devoted to this kind of research for similar reasons as human biologists studying species on earth.
+For example, there are over 7 billion humans on earth but how many biologists are actively looking for new species?
+Not many and when they do find a new specie, it's usually by chance.
+Moreover, with billions of stars in a galaxy and probably trillions of planets, the odds of finding us would be remote at best.

 There's a tendency for all matter and energy in the universe to evolve toward a state of inert uniformity.
 This is one definition of entropy.
 Eventually everything degrades and falls apart.
 Long lived aliens would also have to be concerned with entropy.
 Since synthetic aliens are self-built, this affords them the ability to simply replace bad parts and circuits whenever needed.
-During long duty-cycle "off" states, which could last thousands of years, robots could monitor and repair the aliens and their spaceships while they "sleep."
-Even if aliens have a shorter than expected life spans (due to damage from some unknown particles) they could simply reproduce more aliens.
+Even if aliens have a shorter than expected life spans (due to damage from some unknown means) they could simply reproduce more of themselves.
 After all, this is how biological species are able to last for millions of years.
 But even here, a specie would eventually succumb to universal entropy when, according to some scientists, heat death of the universe will cause the stars to eventually burn out, and all matter decays into energy.
 This would end all life in the universe.